shakes76/PatternFlow/recognition/s4571730/README.md

 and latent self-attention blocks."
 The final results are passed through an average pooling layer and a dense layer for classification.

+This is a visualization of the Perceiver model, from the paper:
 <img src="./imgs/perceiver.png" width="700">

 This dataset contains 18680 preprocessed X-Ray images of left and right knees of 101 patients.
 The created model is supposed to distinguish between left and